 Specializing in modern, bright, slick and powerful mixes.

-I'm a mixing artist, and music producer based in Toronto, Canada.
-I've been producing, engineer and mixing music for 22 years, and have been songwriting professionally for longer than that.
-I spent a week in France learning from Chris Lord-Alge and drinking a lot of Jack Daniels.
+I'm a mixing engineer, and music producer based in Toronto, Canada.
+I've been producing, engineer and mixing music for 25 years, and have been songwriting professionally for longer than that.

-For years I exclusively produced rock, hardcore, and punk.
-Working with artists like Silverstien, Protest the Hero, Boys Night Out, The Pettit Project, Jersey, and FeFe Dobson.
-But I've been super into the new urban wave of music these days, love mixing those hybrid urban/pop genres.
-Lately I've been working with two exciting new artists Zach Oliver and Keely Valentine.
+I produced predominately rock, hardcore, and punk-- working with artists like Silverstein, Protest the Hero, Boys Night Out, The Pettit Project, Jersey, and FeFe Dobson.
+As well as pop music artists like Zach Oliver and Keely Valentine.

-I'd love to mix your project if its anywhere between acoustic singer/songwriter stuff, through rock, hardcore and up to new trap and r & b pop.
+I'd love to produce or mix your project if its anywhere between acoustic singer/songwriter stuff, through rock, hardcore or modern pop.

 Contact me through the green button above and let's get to work.